-For Participant-Directed Plans
+DC Investment Consulting Fund Screening (For Participant-Directed Defined Contribution Plans only)

-In addition to the mutual funds and ETFs that appear on the Focus List and Approved List of CG IAR described above, for clients in the Institutional Services program for participant directed retirement plans, funds may be "approved" for the program in an alternate manner, as well.
+In addition to the mutual funds and ETFs that appear on the Focus List and Approved List of CG IAR described above, for clients in the Institutional Consulting Services program for participant directed defined contribution plans, funds may be "approved" for the program in an alternate manner, as well.
 MSSB applies a proprietary screening process to funds in the Morningstar mutual fund database, which it applies in part using third party software.
 The screening algorithm, applied quarterly, is based on factors such as performance, ranking, stewardship grade, fees and manager tenure.
-Funds subject to this process are either approved or not approved for use in the Institutional Services program for participant directed retirement plans.
-MSSB does not maintain a Watch List for these funds equivalent to CG IAR's Watch List.
+Funds subject to this process are either approved or not approved for use in the Institutional Consulting Services program for participant directed defined contribution plans.
+Graystone and MSSB do not maintain a Watch List for these funds equivalent to CG IAR's Watch List.